 Hedges, who was born in St. Johnsbury, Vermont and grew up in a small farm town in upstate New York where his father served as a Presbyterian minister, lives in Princeton, N.J.
 He is married to the Canadian actress Eunice Wong, with whom he has two children.
 He has two children from a previous marriage.

-We are a community of filmmakers who weave disquieting information into evocative, short documentaries.
-Like canaries in coal mines, sensitive visionaries are sounding the alarm through writing, warning of our imbalanced societal structures and the enveloping influence of corporations on our communities and lives.
-We are a nonprofit that echoes these calls, helping written word take flight into captivating films that can be accessed for free, by all.
+We are a community of filmmakers who weave critical information into compelling, short documentaries.
+Like canaries in coal mines, visionaries are sounding the alarm through writing, warning of our imbalanced societal structures and the growing influence of corporations on our communities and lives.
+We are a nonprofit that echoes these calls, helping the written word take flight into captivating films that can be accessed for free, by all.

-We believe in the alchemical capacity of film to transform tough topics into understanding and action.
-In our time-strapped, digital-based culture, short films help us digest complex philosophies, allowing us to embrace new ideas and discover we have more in common than we think we do.
-We seek to incite compassion and elevate consciousness, changing habits, lives, communities and ultimately, the world.
+We believe in the power of film to transform tough topics into understanding and action.
+In our time-strapped, digital-based culture, short films help us digest complex concepts, allowing us to embrace new ideas and discover we have more in common than we think we do.
+We seek to incite compassion, elevate consciousness, and empower people to change their habits, lives, communities and ultimately, the world.

 American Canary will produce all films, house them on an interactive online platform, and share them through film festivals, local screenings and strategic partnership outlets.
 We seek not only to make and widely distribute films, but to help integrate the big ideas they address through community-grown gatherings, educational resources and opportunities to take action.

 Our films will feature writers who wear many hats as activists, anthropologists, psychologists, poets, scientists and those who cannot be put into a box.
 Through these forward thinkers, we will eloquently approach economics, food and health, environmental and social justice issues.

 * American Canary is federally incorporated as a 501(c)3 nonprofit organization.